Marketing Professor Prasad Naik Honored with Humboldt Research Award

 Turning Data into Decisions that Protect Minds and Lives

-Illustration of a human brain glowing in gold, with interconnected neural nodes and data network lines on a dark blue background, symbolizing artificial intelligence, analytics, and cognitive research.
+Illustration of a human brain outlined in yellow with interconnected nodes and lines, symbolizing neural networks, on a dark blue background with abstract data patterns.

 Blog